astronomer/docs/astro/test-and-troubleshoot-locally.md

 ---
-sidebar_label: 'Test and Troubleshoot Locally'
+sidebar_label: 'Test and troubleshoot locally'
-title: 'Test and Troubleshoot Locally'
+title: 'Test and troubleshoot locally'
 id: test-and-troubleshoot-locally
 description: A guide to running an Astro project locally and diagnosing common problems.
 ---